 - Лечение лейкозов у собак 5.
 Treatment of leukemia in dogs

 - Прогнозирование при лейкозах 6.
-Prognosis for leukemia
+Prediction for leukemia

-Leukemia is an oncological disease of a malignant nature, which has a chronic form.
+Leukemia is a cancer of a malignant nature, wearing a chronic form.
 The tumor affects the hematopoietic and lymphoid tissues.
-The ailment arises from the fact that cells lose the ability to differentiate and do not cope with their own specific duties.
+The disease arises due to the fact that cells lose their ability to differentiate and do not cope with their own specific duties.
 Such a violation is called anaplasia.

-Leukemia in animals, including in dogs, develops due to pathological changes in cells preceding lymphocytes.
-When undifferentiated cells - blasts penetrate into the bone marrow, tissue structures of the spleen and liver, the process of inhibition of the hematopoiesis system (hematopoiesis) occurs or the process of formation of cells of the immune system - lymphocytes (lymphocytopoiesis) is disrupted.
+Leukemia in animals, including dogs, develops as a result of pathological changes in cells preceding lymphocytes.
+When undifferentiated blast cells penetrate the bone marrow, tissue structures of the spleen and liver, the process of inhibition of the hematopoietic system (hematopoiesis) occurs or the formation of cells of the immune system - lymphocytes (lymphocytopoiesis) is disrupted.

 - hereditary predisposition;